dvsa/.github/README.md

 1. Publish
     - optional arguments:
-        - `node-version`: The version of Node the package is to be published with.
-This is defaulted to the latest version of NodeJS 16.
+        - `node_version`: The version of Node the package is to be published with.
+This is defaulted to the latest version of NodeJS 18.
         - `download_artifact`: Optional boolean value, to be used when building package separately prior to publishing.
         - `build_folder`: The folder to download the built package from.
         - `build_folder_path`: The path of the folder to download the built package to.